 During a visit to Port Arthur, you are able to walk through the remains of the penitentiary safely, which gives you an idea of how impressive the structure once was.
 There are lots of historic notes around the site, to give you an idea of how each of the areas was utilised, and other significant events that took place.

-We joined a guided tour during our visit, with a fantastic and engaging tour guide who had such incredible knowledge of the site.
+We had a fantastic and engaging tour guide who had such incredible knowledge of the site.
 He spoke of the importance of work or education for the convicts, how these were mandatory to ensure released convicts had skills to help them if they returned to society.
 This especially has such a parallel with modern corrections.

 A separate prison was constructed back in 1950, which formed what we know these days as the solitary confinement area.
 Single cells, isolated from other convicts and only given an hour a day of exercise in the adjoining exercise yard.
 Not unlike many of Australia’s maximum security facilities now.